ArctosDB/documentation-wiki/_how_to/How-to-Create-an-Accession.markdown

 ---
 title: How To Create an Accession
 layout: default_toc
+author: Emily Braker
+date: 2016-02-27
 ---
+# How to Create an Accession

 (Based on a guide initally developed by April Payne, Northern Michigan University)